Welcome to the 2023-24 School Year

 Get Involved – Become a Volunteer Reader!

 Spending an hour in your child's class can make a world of difference!
 It's a great opportunity for moms, dads, grandparents, nannies and family friends to support children in a meaningful way.
 Training, books, discussion topics, and classroom activities are provided.
 In a normal year, volunteer commitment is approximately 3 hours/month for the eight months.
-Things may still look a little different given the restrictions we have around Covid-19.
 Normally you would expect:

 NEW volunteers must: